pwn2w1n/python-stuff/readme.md

-this is just a place to put al my python scripts
+this is just a place to put all my python scripts